xinge-ji/sqlmesh/docs/integrations/engines/doris.md

 ## Table Properties

 The Doris adapter supports a comprehensive set of table properties that can be configured in the `physical_properties` section of your model.
-These properties are processed by the `_build_table_properties_exp` method.

 ### Core Table Properties